tigrisdata/tigris-os-docs/docs/buckets/objects-expiration.md

 #### Expire objects after 30 days

-Here's an example of a lifecycle configuration that expires objects after 30 days.
+Here's an example of a bucket lifecycle configuration that expires objects after 30 days.

 Create a JSON file named `lifecycle.json` with the following content: